Tallinn Zoo’s contribution to the resettlement of endangered species

 In addition to managing artificial populations, zoos also help establish natural populations of endangered species.
 This is either financially supporting restoration projects or physically breeding animals and releasing them into the wild.
 Tallinn Zoo’s biggest contribution to the reintroduction of an endangered species has been the establishment of an island population of European mink in Hiiumaa.

-The establishment of the European mink population in Hiiumaa started already in 2000. mil saarele viidi 17 Tallinna loomaaias sündinud naaritsat.
-First, however, it was necessary to remove the American mink that escaped from a farm and find out where the most suitable habitats for the mink are located.
+The establishment of the European mink population in Hiiumaa started already in 2000 when 17 zoo bred minks were deported there.
+At first it was necessary to remove the American mink that had escaped from a farm and find out where the most suitable habitats for the Euopean mink are located.

 In order to maintain an overview of the progress of the European mink, regular monitoring is carried out in Hiiumaa in cooperation with SA Lutreola.
-Based on the monitoring results, it can be said that a stable European mink population of 60-90 individuals has developed in Hiiumaa.
+Based on the monitoring results, it can be said that a stable European mink population consiting of 60-90 animals has developed in Hiiumaa.

-In addition to Hiiumaa, in 2019. the European mink reintroduction project was also started in Saaremaa.
-The first minks will arrive in Saaremaa in 2022. year.
+In 2019 the European mink reintroduction project was also started in Saaremaa.
+The first minks arrived there in 2022.

-Since 2011 Ali and Akila, the pair of bearded eagles at the zoo, have been lucky to have chicks eight times.
-Four cubs have been raised by zookeepers, and four have grown up under the care of bald eagle foster parents at the conservation center for endangered vultures in Haringsee, Austria.
+Since 2011 Ali and Akila have been lucky to have chicks eight times.
+Four chicks have been raised by zookeepers, and four have grown up under the care of bald eagle foster parents at the conservation center for endangered vultures in Haringsee, Austria.
 The bald eagle chicks hatching in Tallinn Zoo are crucial, because the transmission of the genetic material of the male bird living here is very important in increasing the genetic diversity of bald eagles.